-In 1994, the first adopted child from Shaghai, China came home to the United States.
+In 1994, Gladney's first adopted child from Shanghai, China came home to the United States.
 Since that time, Gladney has placed more than 1,100 children born in China with families living in the United States.
-Now, in 2017, China continues to be one of the largest and most stable international adoption programs.
+Now, China continues to be one of the largest and most stable international adoption programs.

 Couples interested in adopting through Gladney’s China Program must meet the following guidelines:

 - Married for a minimum of two years

 - China will only place children with heterosexual couples or single women

 - Each parent must be at least 30 years old at the time of dossier submission

 - One parent must be a U.S. citizen

 - No more than 5 children under the age of 18 living in the home